sriyanaidu/Team_08_Final_Project/README.md

 Professor: Zach Drake

 ## Team Members
 Aryaman Paigankar

-Goutham Patchipulusu
+Goutham Patchipulusu - gouthamp@umd.edu

-Sai Satya Sriya Naidu Kola
+Sai Satya Sriya Naidu Kola - skola@umd.edu

-Sakshi Patil
+Sakshi Patil - spatil1@umd.edu

-Tanya Gupta
+Tanya Gupta - tgupta21@umd.edu

-N. Yasmin Bromir
+N. Yasmin Bromir - ybromir@umd.edu

 # Analyzing Crime, Crash Reporting, and Traffic Violations
 With a focus on Montgomery County in Maryland, we will be analyzing data about crimes, crashes, and traffic violations to establish if there are any relationships between crimes, crashes, and locations.